-by Brianna Crandall — February 10, 2020 — Many facilities managers (FMs) have questions about whether and how they should prepare for the recent outbreak of a new respiratory illness caused by a novel (new) coronavirus, termed “2019-nCoV” and known popularly as the “Wuhan coronavirus.”
+by Brianna Crandall — February 10, 2020 — Many facilities managers (FMs) have questions about whether and how they should prepare for the recent outbreak of a new respiratory illness caused by a novel (new) coronavirus, termed “2019-nCoV” [causing the disease that WHO named “COVID-19” on February 11].
 In response to these concerns, the Building Owners and Managers Association (BOMA International) has released a short guide that provides a foundation of knowledge to better understand the contagion and how to best prepare and respond in a commercial building setting.

 “Although the Centers for Disease Control and Prevention (CDC) has stated that the immediate health risk to the American public from 2019-nCoV is considered low at this time, it is important to prepare your building occupants and employees for this and other potential outbreaks,” says BOMA International.